PedroMaldonado3105/PedroMaldonado3105/README.md

 - 👋 Hi, I’m @PedroMaldonado3105
-- 👀 I’m interested in create software
+- 👀 I’m interested in create apps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Desarrollo de Software
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Comunnity
-- 📫 How to reach me ...
+- 📫 How to reach me peddromaldonado@outlook.com

 <!---
 PedroMaldonado3105/PedroMaldonado3105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.